digital-loukoum/bunker/specs/README.md

   Size: `0+`

-- `Tuple`

-  Write the values of the tuple one after the other, in the same order as defined in the schema.

-  Size: `0+`

 - `Record` and `Map`

   Write the values of the map / record one after the other, in the same order as defined in the schema.